-Note that this notion of arrays is different from the one in SMT-LIB\footnote{\url{http://www.smt-lib.org/}}, where arrays are functions from one domain to another (the domain does not need to be finite, and is often taken to consist of all integers or bitvectors).
-For program analysis, the alternative use of finite-length sequences seems practical and more realistic.\footnote{As for implementation, it is not hard to translate an SMT-problem on this array signature to a problem concerning traditional SMT-LIB arrays.}
+Our arrays are different from SMT-LIB (cf.\ \url{http://www.smt-lib.org/}), where arrays are functions from one (possibly infinite) domain to another.
+For program analysis, finite-length sequences seem practical instead.
+SMT problems on our arrays can be translated to SMT-LIB format using an additional integer variable $a_{\symb{size}}$ for the size of an array $a$ and universal quantification to set entries outside the array to a fixed value.

-To implement array \emph{lookups} $a[i]$ in an LCTRS, we simply use $\symb{select}(a,i)$; to guarantee correctness of this test, we add bound checks to the constraint, and reduce to $\symb{error}_\afun$ if such a check is not satisfied.
-To implement array \emph{assignments} $a[i] = e$ in an LCTRS, we replace $a$ by $\symb{store}(a,i,e)$; here, too, we add bound checks and possible error reduction.
-In addition, since the underlying memory of the array was altered, the updated variable must be included in the return value.
+We encode \emph{lookups} $a[i]$ as $\symb{select}(a,i)$; for \emph{assignments} $a[i] = e$, we replace $a$ by $\symb{store}(a, i,e)$.
+To ensure correctness here, we add boundary checks to the constraint and reduce to $\symb{error}_\afun$ if such a check is not satisfied.
+After an assignment, the updated variable is included in the return value since the underlying memory of the array was altered.

-\begin{example} Consider the following C-implementation of the $\symb{strcpy}$ function, which copies the contents of \texttt{original} into the array \texttt{goal}, until a $0$ is reached.
+\begin{example} Consider the following C implementation of the $\symb{strcpy}$ function, which copies the contents of \texttt{original} into the array \texttt{goal}, until a $0$ is reached.

-\olddiscussion{NN}{\texttt{char~goal[]} was replaced by \texttt{char[]~goal}, which is not accepted by a C-compiler.
-Is there a reason for this change?
-Or can I restore the previous?} \olddiscussion{CF}{The reason was just cosmetics -- on this one my Java background led me to the wrong conclusion that for the compiler it does not matter where the \texttt{[]} go.
-Restored the previous.}

-For simplicity, we think of strings simply as integer arrays (although alternative choices for $\T_{\symb{char}}$ make little difference).
-The function does not update \texttt{original} at any point, but does potentially update \texttt{goal}, so the return value must include the latter, but not the former.
-We find the following implementation as an LCTRS:
+For simplicity, we think of strings as integer arrays (although alternative choices for $\T_{\symb{char}}$ make little difference).
+The function never updates \texttt{original}, but may update \texttt{goal}, so the return value must include the latter.
+We obtain the following LCTRS: